iwonderanddev/jobladder/README.md

   - Writes tests, with guidance
   - Participate to review teammates work
   - Focus on growing as an engineer developer
-  - Start learning one aspect of the technical stack
+  - Learn one aspect of the technical stack
+  - Learn to deliver on-time

 ### Engineer II